hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 interactive job, don't forget to add ``-X`` option to your `srun` or `salloc` command and keep in mind that the GUI will necessarily be less responsive.

 Now you can start both interactive and independent batch jobs with the previously configured cluster profile.
 In both cases, you request a number of threads, either using the `parpool` or `batch` function.
 Under the hood, Matlab launches a Slurm job to request resources of the system.
 Different from submitting a Slurm job yourself, there is no direct way to specify the number of nodes and cores.
-Matlab just requests a number of tasks, and the system gives whatever available, meaning that cores could be spread out over a number of nodes, while they could easily fit in a single node.
+Matlab just requests a number of tasks, and the system gives whatever is available, meaning that cores could be spread out over a number of nodes.

 Interactive job
 ***************